All Episodes

 So that should bring some people over so they won't be confused.

-Um so that's fixed.
+So that's fixed.

 So sorry for that confusion, chat.

-That's not that's that's my bad because someone made a goddamn double event.
+That's not, that's, that's my bad because someone made a goddamn double event.

-What else do we gotta do?
+What else do we got to do?

 Okay, you guys want me to fix this audio here?